 - Zero-set function for resetting the measurement to zero

 Micrometers are particularly useful for measuring small offsets or dimensions where accuracy is critical.
-Their ability to measure to within a thousandth of an inch makes them indispensable tools in industries that demand precision machining.
+Their ability to measure to within a thousandth of an inch makes them indispensable in industries that demand precision machining.

 Optical Comparator